 Uniquely, some BetterHelp therapists offer live text-based sessions.
 Instead of meeting with a therapist via phone or video, live chat sessions allow you to process questions on your own time and respond mindfully.

-Text-based sessions could be a good solution for those who find it difficult to set aside time for a call regularly, or who suffer from social anxiety or another disorder that makes it difficult to talk with someone on a phone or video call.
-Notably, our reviewer Caitlin found that text-based sessions are particularly well-liked by teens and young adults.
+Text-based sessions could be a good solution for those who find it difficult to set aside time for a call regularly, or who deal with social anxiety, a communication disorder, or for any other reason that could make it difficult to talk with someone over phone or video call.
+Notably, one of our reviewers found that text-based sessions are particularly well-liked by teens and young adults.

 Live chat sessions are scheduled in advance and consist of you and your therapist messaging each other in a special live chat thread.
 The thread disappears at the end of the session, and each session lasts the same length as a video or phone session.
 Live chat sessions count as one of your weekly sessions, so you won’t be able to have both a live chat and video session in the same week.
 Not all therapists offer live chat as an option for sessions, so you’ll want to include that in your onboarding questionnaire, and check your therapist’s profile once you are matched.